voxie/careers/software_engineer.md

 We’re on a mission to redefine how brands connect with their customers in meaningful ways that don’t involve spam and canned BS.
 This is challenging work but our team of passionate, creative, problem-solvers makes the journey exciting!

 We put customers first, win and work as a team and are results-oriented (we work smart).
 We’re biased towards action and are eternal optimists.
 Those are the values that define who we are and create the foundation of what we’re building.

+## How To Apply

+To apply just send your resume and a quick summary of why you think you'd be a good fit to [devjobs@voxiechat.com](mailto:devjobs@voxiechat.com)